What Are Dental Sealants (Tooth Sealants)?

 While brushing and flossing offer defense against particles and plaque, they do not adequately protect irregularities in the tooth’s surface.
 When sealants are properly applied, plague and food particles cannot accumulate on the surface.

-Children and teenagers can benefit greatly from sealants that protect the molars and premolars while they are in their formative stages.
+Children and teenagers can benefit greatly from sealants that protect the molars and premolars while they are in their formative stages (pediatric dentistry).
 Sealants are also used by adults who do not have decay or fillings in their molars.

 Most children receive sealants as soon their teeth arrive.
 This helps baby teeth hold the correct spacing for their permanent teeth.

 Again, it is important to understand that tooth decay can happen in the small, almost unnoticeable indentations or flaws in the tooth’s surface.
 In addition to sealing the chewing area of the tooth, the enamel is also protected.